-The main goals of rheumatoid arthritis treatments include:
+The main goals of RA treatments include:

 Some patients may respond differently to these types of medications and can potentially experience side effects in their liver and stomach.
-Many patients respond well to taking NSAIDs though they are a short term solution and aren’t meant to control disease course.
+Many patients respond well to taking NSAIDs, though they are a short term solution and aren’t meant to control disease course.

 Biologics can be taken in conjunction with other DMARDs like methotrexate.
 Biologics may be more fast-acting than traditional DMARDs as well.
 However, like DMARDs, biologics can also weaken patients’ immune systems and leave them susceptible to infections.

 The newest form of DMARD is the immune inhibitor known as JAK inhibitors.
 These medications block the Janus kinase (JAK) pathways, which cause immune responses that trigger the joint inflammation.
-JAK inhibitors are effective at alleviating symptoms in moderate to severe cases of rheumatoid arthritis.
+JAK inhibitors are effective at alleviating symptoms in moderate to severe cases of RA.
 JAK inhibitors are also taken in cases where the patient can’t tolerate traditional DMARDs.

 The brand name for the new JAK inhibitors is Tofacitinib, which is an oral medication taken twice daily.
 JAK inhibitors, like traditional DMARDs and biologics, can leave the patient more susceptible to infection.

-There are three primary strategies that doctors follow when treating patients using rheumatoid arthritis medications.
+There are three primary strategies that doctors follow when treating RA patients with medications.
+These treatment strategies include:

-Rheumatoid arthritis medications, combined with other treatment methods, can allow many patients to restore their quality of living and go on to live without chronic pain.
+RA medications, combined with other treatment methods, can allow many patients to restore their quality of living and go on to live without chronic pain.